 - Can be risky to ride during rush hours-Tricycles, owing to their broad base, occupy greater space on the roads, compared to bicycles.
 The wideness of a tricycle can make it risky to ride on roads and streets, especially during rush hour.

 - The broadness of the trike can pose problems-Again, a trike’s broadness could make the same difficult to maneuver particularly when the rider has to take a sharp turn or steer sideways.
+The National Highway Traffic Safety Administration (NHTSA) classifies motorcycle accidents as speeding-related if anyone involved gets a speeding ticket in connection with the collision.
+If police officers charge you with speeding, contact a lawyer from Gould Injury Law immediately.

 Essential gears of a tricycle